I will remember what I was. I am sick of rope and chain.

 I will revisit my lost loves, and playmates masterless!

-Toomai of the Elephants from "The Jungle Book"
+--Toomai of the Elephants from "The Jungle Book"

 Rudyard Kipling